Child Safety and Training Overview 1.1

 Frequently asked questions and requests for clarifications about the Federation's Background Checks and Continuing Education policies are available on this page and you can also submit your own questions.

 Background Check Instructions From Board Chair

 The Board Chair drafted some very concise instructions for members who are subject to the Federation's Background Checks and Continuing Education policies.
 Very easy to follow.

 Apply For Your Background Check Today

 Background checks are quick and easy to apply for.
-Depending on your state's procedures and laws, you may receive notification of results within 48 hours.
+Simply purchase this subscription on the Soo Bahk Do® Institute and then submit your application for a background check using the orange "APPLY NOW" button.
+Within 48 hours of submitting your application, you should receive an email with a personalized link to the Child Safety training course.
+Also, depending on your state's procedures and laws, you may receive notification of background check results within 48 hours.
 Some states take longer.

 Request Copy Of or Dispute Your Background Check

 When your background check is completed you will be emailed a copy if the state you reside in requires it and if not, you may request a copy at no charge.
 If necessary, you can dispute information appearing on your background check.